 Once established this large flowering shrub produces spicy scented flowers from December through to March.

-Given the backdrop of a warm sunny south-facing or east-facing wall, this notoriously slow shrub, which has the potential to reach up to 4m tall within 10-20 years, will soon reward with its potpourri violet-like scented blooms.
+Given the backdrop of a warm sunny south-facing or east-facing wall, this slow-growing shrub has the potential to reach up to 4m tall.
+To reach this height it will take 10-20 years.
+But it will soon reward with its potpourri violet-like scented blooms.

 Much like the flowers, the leaves, which resemble spearheads, have a sweet-smelling aroma when crushed.

-The variety ‘Grandiflorus’ has the largest flowers, which can be smelled from up to 50 yards away!
-The flowering stems are prized by flower arrangers who often cut them to and bring them indoors to act as a natural, sweet-smelling air freshener.
+The variety ‘Grandiflorus’ has the largest flowers, which can be smelled from up to 50 yards away.
+The flowering stems are prized by flower arrangers who often cut them and bring them indoors to act as a natural, sweet-smelling air freshener.